Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/getting-started/ensembl-website-basics.md

 ![](../../img/id-species-selector.svg)

-The Species selector allows you to view and select the species genome assemblies that you wish to view in the Genome browser and Entity viewer.
+The Genome selector allows you to view and select the species genome assemblies that you wish to view in the Genome browser and Entity viewer.

 ![](../../img/id-genome-browser.svg)